-I like saying “I told you so” because it means you got my help years ahead of everyone else.
-And in this case, it’s about headaches and migraines, and how this condition is tied to hypothyroidism and thyroid hormone insufficiencies.
+I like saying “I told you so” because it usually means you got my help years before everyone else.
+In this case, I’m talking about chronic headaches and migraines, and how these conditions are tied to hypothyroidism and thyroid hormone insufficiencies.
 Because headaches and thyroid disease are not life-threatening, there isn’t a lot of research on them, but either condition can leave you disabled, impair relationships and reduce your ability to work or play with your children.

 Six years after I first alerted you to this, a new and very large study appeared in the September 2016 issue of a highly respected publication, The Journal of Head and Face Pain.
 I’ll nutshell it for you here.

 If you’re unfamiliar with thyroid illness, or you’ve been told you don’t have it because your lab tests are fine, let me say it here: You might have been misinformed.
 I don’t believe standard blood tests.
-Your symptoms and body temperature are way more accurate than our standard blood tests such as the TSH test, which doesn’t prove a thing.
+Your symptoms and body temperature are way more accurate than our tests such as the TSH, which doesn’t prove a thing.

 Hypothyroidism is a condition where your body fails to produce adequate amounts of thyroid hormone, or perhaps it produces it, but your cells can’t take it in and put it to use.
-Symptoms of low thyroid include some, or many of the following:
+Symptoms of low thyroid include the following:

 - Weight gain or inability to lose weight